why shop manta sleep

 Here are some common questions that people have about sleeping after exercise:

-Yes, it is good to sleep after a workout.
+Yep, it is good to sleep after a workout.
 Sleep is essential for muscle recovery and repair.
 It reduces muscle soreness and improves performance.
-Not to mention it’s good for your general health and well-being.
+Plus, it’s good for your general health and well-being.

 Yes, it’s normal to feel sleepy after exercising.
-But this usually happens if your workout was high-intensity.
+But this usually happens if your workout is high-intensity.

-During exercise, your muscles are contracting non-stop.
-Also, your body produces neurotransmitters like serotonin and dopamine.
-These may lead to muscle and central nervous system fatigue.
+During exercise, your muscles contract nonstop.
+Your body also produces neurotransmitters like serotonin and dopamine, which may lead to muscle and central nervous system fatigue.

 Your body uses glucose as a source of energy during exercise.
-Your glycogen stores are running on empty when you’re done.
-This can make you feel tired and sleepy.
+Glycogen stores are running on empty when you’re done.
+Low glucose can make you feel tired and sleepy.

 Exercise can also cause dehydration.
 Which, in turn, leads to fatigue and sleepiness.
 So, drink up.